Most aggressive dog breeds

 If you punish your dog for being aggressive, it can negatively impact the behavior.
 Instead, try to appease them with patience and love.
 Also, specify the hidden trigger that turned them aggressive, and don't reprise that.

-Aggressive Dogs can be Gentle with Proper Training
+Aggressive Dogs Can be Gentle with Proper Training

 Often, people do not show any interest in having aggressive dogs, and this is due to fear.
 However, this is wrong.
 Aggressive dogs can be gentle, calm, loveable, and friendly.
 For that, you have to train them properly and be patient.
 Plus, showing them adequate love and affection also helps with this.